webpro/markdown-rambler/README.md

 - The `author.name` adds `<meta name="author" content="Lars Kappert">`
 - The `prefetch` value will add `<link rel="prefetch" href="/blog">`

-### Layouts
+#### Layout

 Each page type can have its own layout to wrap the content.
-Render `${node}` somewhere, and use all of the page's meta data that was provided by Markdown Rambler and yourself:
+Render `${node}` somewhere, and use all of the page's meta data that was provided by Markdown Rambler, merged in with the provided default configuration:

 ```ts
 import { html } from 'markdown-rambler';